Emily Howard

 Biography

-The success was followed by Torus (‘Visionary’, The Times), a 2016 BBC Proms commission that won the orchestral category of the 2017 British Composer Awards, which was to be the first in an on-going series of orchestral works that use Howard's distinctive structures. sphere (Bamberg Symphony Orchestra, 2017) has been described as an ‘extraterrestrial interlude’ (Gramophone), while its dark twin Antisphere (‘triumphant and strange, a shimmering klaxon that sounds like the workings of some near-future mechanism’ New Scientist) was commissioned by the Barbican for Sir Simon Rattle and the London Symphony Orchestra to open their 2019-20 season.
-The life of Torus continues through a melding of science and music: DEVIANCE (2023), a multimedia work for Zubin Kanga’s Cyborg Pianist (NMC, 2023) takes its structure from the findings of an experiment developed to measure the brainwaves of listeners to Torus.
+The success of Magnetite was followed by another orchestral work, Torus, a BBC Proms commission described as ‘Visionary’ by The Times, that won the orchestral category of the British Composer Awards.
+This was the first in a series of Howard’s works that take their inspiration from geometrical shapes. sphere, commissioned by the Bamberg Symphony Orchestra in 2017 has been described as an ‘extraterrestrial interlude’ (Gramophone), while its dark twin Antisphere “a warping and melting of harmony and rhythm” (Tom Service, BBC Radio 3 New Music Show).
+This work was commissioned by the Barbican for Sir Simon Rattle and the London Symphony Orchestra to open their 2019-20 season.

 News